joshitha14/joshitha14/README.md

 </a>

- - 🌱 I’m currently learning and developing new data pipelines while exploring and mastering emerging tools and technologies.
+ - 🌱 I’m currently learning and building new data pipelines while exploring and mastering emerging tools and technologies.